Structure of the Course

 We have also gathered some extra material to complement your learning.

-If you feel like you need a brush up on the basics on NLP or ML, Appendix 1 has the material to get you up to speed.
+If you feel like you need a brush up on the basics on NLP or ML, the Appendix has the material to get you up to speed.

 Ready to learn?
 Go!